 How To Start a BTS Real Estate Project

 The BTS process can begin in a few ways.
 For example, these include:

 - A prospective tenant can seek out a landlord to construct a building according to the tenant’s specifications.
 Thereafter, the tenant enters into a long-term lease with the landlord.

 - A landowner might advertise land that it will build out to support a BTS lease.
 An interested company can contact the landowner to arrange a build to suit lease agreement.

 - In a reverse BTS, the prospective tenant constructs the building.
 Typically, the landlord finances the project, but the tenant runs the project.
 Then, the tenant takes occupancy of the building as a lessee to the property owner.
-Normally, reverse BTS makes sense when the tenant has specific construction expertise in the kind of facility it desires.
+Normally, a reverse BTS makes sense when the tenant has specific construction expertise in the kind of facility it desires.